Skip to main content

 The National Museum of Wildlife Art invites local youth to the Museum for free, fun art-making opportunities during Spring Break!
 Educators will introduce two wildlife-themed studio art projects, one each week of Spring Break.

 An adult must accompany any kids under age 14.
 All classes are instructor-supported.
 Registration is not required; drop in.
 Drop in for all or part of the two-hour Open Studio sessions to work independently on your art.
-Education staff will provide expertise and guidance during classes and subsequent Open Studio times.
+Education staff will provide expertise and guidance during the Open Studio times.

-The two art classes featured are Shadow Boxes Inspired by NC Wyeth (week one), and Animal Portraits Inspired by Tom Palmore (week two).
+The two art classes featured are Kinetic Art: Art That Moves Inspired by J. C. Fontanive (week one), and Animal Masks Inspired by Kendra Haste (week two).

 Students can join for one week or both.
 Participants will receive free admission* to the Museum, allowing for the exploration of current and permanent exhibits and the Children’s Discovery Gallery.